boris-behav-obs/boris-behav-obs.github.io/src/download_win.md

 ### BORIS for Windows Portable v.{{ boris.version }}

-[BORIS for Windows 64-bit Portable v.{{ boris.version }}](https://github.com/olivierfriard/BORIS/releases/download/v{{ boris.version }}/boris-{{ boris.version }}-win64.zip)
+Download [BORIS for Windows 64-bit Portable v.{{ boris.version }}](https://github.com/olivierfriard/BORIS/releases/download/v{{ boris.version }}/boris-{{ boris.version }}-win64.zip)

 The portable version does **NOT** need installation and can also be